TheSourceCodeLLC/Source/README.md

 # Source V5

 Source V5 API and Official Modules are available via GitHub Packages.
+GitHub Packages may not be maintained!
+Use at your own risk!

 # Build Instructions:
 Note: You need Java 11 to compile and run Source.